gbogard/portfolio/src/content/biography.md

 With emacs, I also discovered a very rich ecosystem of packages, and the joy of being able to configure and program absolutely anything.
 I came for the language support, I stayed for the added productivity.

+I've actually put my personal emacs config on Github, including all the packages I use for day-to-day Scala, Clojure and Javascript development.
+Check it out [here](https://github.com/gbogard/emacs.d) :)

 #### Terminal + Shell

 On MacOs, I use iTerm 2.
 On Linux, I typically use Terminator.
 On my new machines, installing